 - Creation of a service referral system through the case manager.

-The principles and practices developed in Alameda County are now being applied in other California Superior Courts, including Contra Costa and Ventura County.
+The principles and practices developed in Alameda County are now being applied in other California Superior Courts, such as Ventura County.

 The Ventura elder abuse court hears only criminal cases designated by California Penal Code 368, which offers "special consideration and protection" for elders and dependent adults.
 The District Attorney's Office identifies eligible cases, which are heard by a designated judge in a courtroom that has a separate observation room for vulnerable witnesses and victims.
 Collaboration between courts, prosecutors, public defenders, legal aid, and local service providers makes it possible for the court to identify and focus on "368" cases.